- Politics and Social Issues»

 Many doubt it would be any different.

-As feminist, author and porn opponent, Andrea Dworkin says.
+As feminist, author and porn opponent, Andrea Dworkin once said.
 'People don't seem to have a sense of outrage that women are hurt [by pornography], they don't seem to care.'

 But there are people who do care and believe pornography is a danger to society, maybe not as blatant as the destructiveness of violence, but, they say, just as damaging in a far more subtle way.